-This Canon 70-200mm F/4L Bundle comes with $50.90 worth of free accessories including a ProOptic Digital Essentials 67mm, and a Adorama Cleaning Kit and Shipping is free! .
-Bonus: No sales tax either, unless you live in New York or New Jersey.
-Test 1
+This Canon 70-200mm F/4L Bundle comes with $80.85 worth of free accessories including a ProOptic Digital Essentials 67mm, Adorama Cleaning Kit and a New Leaf PLUS 1yr Lens Warranty and Shipping is free! .

 High-performance, L-series telephoto zoom lens combining light weight and compactness with an f/4 maximum aperture.
 Inner focusing and the ring USM enable quick and quiet autofocusing.
 Also, a circular polarizing filter can be attached and used without difficulty because the front lens element does not rotate during focusing.
 The tripod collar (sold separately) is the same one used with the EF 300mm f/4L USM.